BEST Family Weekend Getaways in Michigan

-When the snow begins to fall across Michigan, it’s time to gear up for some Michigan-style winter fun and start thinking about family getaways filled with outdoor adventures.
+When the snow begins to fall across Michigan, it’s time to gear up for some Michigan-style winter fun and start thinking about family weekend getaways filled with outdoor adventures.

 Lucky for you, we’ve got an inspired vacation idea or two for you.

 Sure, you can be like the other families and head for some warm weather to escape the cold.
-Go ahead and plan your family weekend to Orlando Florida and Disney World theme parks or a basic sand beach in Los Angeles or San Diego California.
+Go ahead and plan your family weekend to Orlando, Florida and Disney World theme parks, or a basic sand beach in Los Angeles or San Diego California.
 Your family would surely enjoy a beach resort – who wouldn’t?

 But, if you’re ready to up your game and make some family travel memories that will last a lifetime, think about heading to Michigan in the winter.
-It’s the pristine, snowy playground of family destinations dreams and a perfect winter vacation for families with kids of all ages.
+It’s the pristine, snowy playground of family destinations dreams and a perfect winter vacation destination for families with kids of all ages.

 Years from now, your kids will be telling tales of dog sledding through the Upper Peninsula or watching ice castles form on the Great Lakes…the winter family trip of legend.